-To be eligible for the award of the Higher School Certificate, students must:
+To be eligible for the award of the HSC, students must:

-- a) Have gained the Record of School Achievement or such other qualifications as the NESA considers satisfactory - b) Have attended a government school, an accredited non-government school, a NESA-recognised school outside NSW, or a TAFE college - c) Complete HSC: All My Own Work (or its equivalent) - d) Have demonstrated a minimum standard of literacy and numeracy - e) Have satisfactorily completed courses that comprise the pattern of study required by NESA for the award of the Higher School Certificate - f) Sit for and make a serious attempt at the required Higher School Certificate examinations.
+- a. have completed Year 10, and - b. have attended a government school, an accredited non-government school, a school outside NSW recognised by NESA or a TAFE NSW institute, and - c. have completed All My Own Work (AMOW) or its equivalent, and - d. have demonstrated the minimum standard of literacy and numeracy, and - e. have satisfactorily completed courses that comprise the pattern of study required by NESA for the award of the HSC, and - f. undertake and make a serious attempt at the requisite HSC exams.

-Pattern of Study
+PATTERN OF STUDY AND COURSE REQUIREMENTS

+You must satisfactorily complete:

-To qualify for the Higher School Certificate students must satisfactorily complete a Year 11 pattern of study comprising at least 12 units and a Year 12 pattern of study comprising at least 10 units.
-Both patterns must include:
+- A Year 11 pattern of study that includes at least 12 units - An HSC pattern of study that includes at least 10 units

+Both patterns of study must include at least:

-- At least six units from Board Developed courses - At least two units of a Board Developed course in English - At least three courses of two units value or greater and - At least four subjects
+- 6 units of Board Developed Courses - 2 units of a Board Developed Course in English - 3 courses of 2 or more units (either Board Developed or Board Endorsed Courses) - 4 subjects